gfgprojects/ecowheataly/clustering_AC/README.md

 ```
 .
+├─── 03_new_features_and_clustering.py   # Main script for ML section (described below)
+└─── clustering_pipeline/
+     ├─── output/            # Directory where output files are saved
-├── data/
+     ├─── data/
-│   └── flat_df.csv  # Input data (example CSV file)
+     │    └──── flat_df.csv  # Input data (example CSV file)
-├── output/          # Directory where output files are saved
-├── clustering.py    # Contains clustering functions used in the script
+     └─── clustering.py      # Contains clustering functions used in the script
-└── 03_new_features_and_clustering.py   # Main script for ML section (described below)

 ```

 ## Running the Script